 Peers Honor Hamburg Area High School’s Donine Kelly as a ‘Visionary Leader’ Among PE Teachers For Focus on Both Physical, Emotional Wellness

 Two years ago, Hamburg Area (Penn.)
 High School’s Donine Kelly changed the emphasis of her physical education curriculum from sports to fitness and wellness.
 Instead of teaching students how to play specific games, her curriculum, honored recently with regional awards, focuses on the tools students need to properly manage their overall wellness, placing the same importance on the social wellness as physical.

 “Our goal is to not only improve their fitness levels, but also improve their overall wellness,” Kelly said.
 “We have moved away from the traditional, old school, team-based sports model and moved towards a more lifetime, fitness-based model that really addresses all of the spheres of wellness — mental, emotional, social, physical and spiritual.”

 In May, the Lancaster Lebanon Berks Chapter of the Pennsylvania Association of Health and Physical Education Recreation and Dance presented Kelly with two awards: the Arnold Fink Innovation Award, which recognizes “a visionary leader in health and physical education,” and the High School Teacher of the Year.

 Kelly’s health and PE program, modeled after a 21st century wellness program, includes time for students both in a health classroom and in the gym or outside utilizing field space to work on physical fitness.

 Heart Rate Focused Fitness

 Kelly’s been a proponent of heart rate technology for the last 10 years.
-Last year she swapped her former heart rate monitors for adidas Zone for IHT Spirit wrist heart rate monitors and saw student engagement soar.
+Last year she swapped her former heart rate monitors for IHT Zone wrist heart rate monitors and saw student engagement soar.